 Rotate your Clerk API keys

 Common reasons to rotate a key include a leaked .env file, a security incident at a third-party service, or a departing team member.
-This page covers how to rotate your and explains which other Clerk credentials do or don't need rotation.
+This page covers how to rotate your and webhook signing secrets, and explains which Clerk credentials do or don't need rotation.

 Which keys to rotate